Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 Types of Classes

-There are several forms of classes offered at the University of Tokyo.
-In addition to the traditional face-to-face classes, various forms of online classes are used.
-This section introduces the four categories of online classes, including face-to-face classes, and explains the requirements for media classes (online classes).
+There are several forms of classes offered at the University of Tokyo(UTokyo).
+In addition to the traditional face-to-face classes, various forms of online classes are provided.
+This section introduces the four categories of classes, including face-to-face classes, and explains the requirements for media classes (online classes).

-Please refer to the “Utilizing Online Resources in Teaching (in Japanese)” page for further information such as key points and practical examples for each class type.
+Please refer to the “Utilizing Online Resources in Teaching” page (in Japanese) for more information such as key points and practical examples for each class type.

 Face-To-Face (Complete Face-To-Face)